Guest0x0/coqoune/README.md

 The query is just one or more ordinary Coq commands, but these commands won't change the state (i.e. tip and `processed`)

+2.  `coq-hints`: ask Coq for possible hints at current tip.

-2.  `coq-dump-log`: receive a file name as the first parameter, and dump coqoune log to the file (for debugging & trouble-shooting).
+3.  `coq-dump-log`: receive a file name as the first parameter, and dump coqoune log to the file (for debugging & trouble-shooting).